A Tool for Organizing Key Characteristics of Virtual, Augmented, and Mixed Reality for Human-Robot Interaction Systems: Synthesizing VAM-HRI Trends and Takeaways: The TOKCS Classification Framework

-A key property of virtual object manipulation is the user's action attribution of the manipulation (i.e., does the user perceive that they moved the object, the robot moved the object, or the object moved on its own).
+Further toward this idea, a key property of virtual object manipulation is the user's action attribution of the manipulation (i.e., does the user perceive that they moved the object, the robot moved the object, or the object moved on its own).
 Perceived Manipulability is this action attribution, the perception the user has of the manipulation.
 For an object that the user manipulates (e.g., grabs), the Perceived Manipulability is the user.
 Virtual objects ``manipulated'' by the robotic system, however, are not necessarily directly manipulated by the robot nor perceived as so.
 In such a case, the virtual object may be scripted to move on its own to give the illusion of robot manipulation yet may fail in its illusion.
 When researching social robotics, this may have significant consequences on a user's perception of the robot (e.g., the robot's social presence).
 Therefore, to alleviate this complication and as stated above, TOKCS is applied from the intended user perception of the designed system (i.e., if the system attempts an illusion of robot manipulation of a virtual object, it is classified under \textit{Perceived Manipulability: Robot}).

-Lastly, these labels exist only for virtual objects and are not tied to classifying VAM-HRI research under model, view, and control described in Sec. \ref{sec::modelviewcontrol}.
-VAM-HRI studies a variety of modalities provided by VAM tecnologies.
+Lastly, these MRIDE labels are only applied to virtual objects and are not tied to classifying VAM-HRI research under model, view, and control described in Sec.n \ref{sec:interactiondesignel} and \ref{sec::modelcomplexity}.
+VAM-HRI studies a variety of modalities provided by VAM technologies.
 HMD data used for improving a robot's SLAM, for example, still firmly sits under increasing the robot's internal complexity of model but is not applicable under Anchor Location nor Perceived Manipulability.
+Thus these MRIDEs characteristics are designed for and only applied to virtual objects within VAM-HRI.